Tensor generators on schemes and stacks

 \begin{prop} Let $S$ be an algebraic space and let $G \to S$ be an affine, flat and finitely presented algebraic group space that acts on an algebraic $S$-space $Y$.
 Then the following conditions are equivalent: \begin{enumerate}

-\item The classifying map $[X/G] \to \clsp G$ has the resolution property, \item $X$ has a family of $G$-linearized locally free $\shO_X$-modules of finite type that is universally generating for $X$ over $S$. \end{enumerate}
+\item The classifying map $X=[Y/G] \to \clsp G$ has the resolution property, \item $Y$ has a family of $G$-linearized locally free $\shO_Y$-modules of finite type that is universally generating for $Y$ over $S$. \end{enumerate}

-Moreover, if $\clsp G \to S$ has the resolution property, then the conditions are equivalent to: \begin{enumerate} \item $[Y/G]$ has the resolution property over $S$, \end{enumerate} \end{prop} \begin{proof} By definition of the classifying stack $\clsp G$ there exists a $2$-cartesian square of $S$-stacks, where the vertical arrows are fpqc-coverings:
+Moreover, if $\clsp G \to S$ has the resolution property, then the conditions are equivalent to: \begin{enumerate} \item $[Y/G]$ has the resolution property over $S$, \end{enumerate} \end{prop} \begin{proof} By definition of the classifying stack $\clsp G$ there exists a $2$-cartesian square of $S$-stacks, where the vertical arrows are fppf-coverings:

-Hence, a generating family of quasicoherent sheaves for $[Y/G] \to \clsp G$ restricts to a quasicoherent family on $Y \to S$ with descent datum, which is equivalent to giving a $G$-linearization.
-Conversely, every $G$-linearized family of quasicoherent sheaves for $Y \to S$ descends to a family of quasicoherent sheaves on $[Y/S]$.
-During this restriction and descent process the property of being a relative generating family of finitely presented locally free sheaves is preserved.
+Hence, a generating family of quasi-coherent sheaves for $[Y/G] \to \clsp G$ restricts to a quasi-coherent family on $Y \to S$ with descent datum, which is equivalent to giving a $G$-linearization.
+Conversely, every $G$-linearized family of quasi-coherent sheaves for $Y \to S$ descends to a family of quasi-coherent sheaves on $[Y/G]$.
+During this restriction and descent process the property of being a relative generating family of finitely presented locally free sheaves is preserved. \end{proof}